 Keeping a Food Diary During the Milk Ladder Challenge

-Because of the possible timescales involved as well as the variety of ways a reaction can be exhibited, I highly recommend recording your/your baby’s diet and observe carefully, noting down any potential symptoms.
+Because of the possible timescales involved as well as the variety of ways a reaction can be exhibited, I highly recommend recording your / your baby’s diet and observe carefully, noting down any potential allergic symptoms.

-I’ve created a food diary specifically for this purpose, with space for both your and your baby’s diet, as well as a symptom tracker and pages to plot the various symptoms you notice.
+I’ve created an allergy food diary specifically for this purpose, with space for both your and your baby’s diet, as well as a symptom tracker and pages to plot the various symptoms you notice.
 The idea with the diary is that it should hopefully make it easier to see patterns and figure out if what you’re seeing is a reaction.

 It’s also helpful if you suspect multiple allergies, to track and record other possible allergens affecting your child so that you can confirm other allergies too.
 Note this would not be alongside the milk ladder challenge, and should be done at a separate time so that you can carefully monitor how various potential allergens present in your child.

 The diary includes a list of common food allergies in the front, and is available as a free downloadable PDF from our resources library.

 What Happens When We Pass a Step on the Milk Ladder?